 Battles for turf between Inkatha and the ANC became a very destructive accompaniment to South Africa's transition to democracy.
-Developments in neighbouring states in the face of mass resistance to white-minority and colonial rule, notably Portuguese decolonisation in the mid-1970s and the abdication of Zimbabwe's minority regime in 1980, left South Africa exposed as the last bastion of white supremacy.
+Developments in neighbouring states in the face of mass resistance to whiteminority and colonial rule, notably Portuguese decolonisation in the mid-1970s and the abdication of Zimbabwe's minority regime in 1980, left South Africa exposed as the last bastion of white supremacy.

 The Government embarked on a series of reforms, an early example being the recognition of black trade unions to stabilise labour.
 In 1983, the Constitution was reformed to allow the coloured and Indian minorities limited participation in separate and subordinate Houses of Parliament.
+The vast majority of these groups rejected the Tricameral dispensation but it was nevertheless kept intact by the apartheid regime.

-PW Botha further modified the Westmin-

-ster constitutional model by instituting an executive presidency and doing away with the job of Prime Minister.
+PW Botha further modified the Westminster constitutional model by instituting an executive presidency and doing away with the function of Prime Minister.
 In 1986, the pass laws were scrapped.